JonnyBanana/W1Nd0wS_BADstrings/README.md

 Do you know of any other strings it didn't find here?
 Very well!

-Please Fork and Merge the Repo or simply contact me, you can find all my contacts in the home of my github:https://github.com/JonnyBanana
+Please Fork and Merge the Repo or simply contact me.

+You can find all my contacts in the home of my github:https://github.com/JonnyBanana